 (9) Present results from environmental health data assessment and promote pilot project methodology and outcomes to other TECs.

 Limited Competition Justification

-The IHS and the CDC have determined that the TECs provide the most effective approach to strengthen public health capacity to support Tribes, Tribal organizations, and Urban Indian organizations, in identifying relevant health status indicators and priorities using sound epidemiologic principles.
+IHS, CDC, and NIH have determined that the TECs provide the most effective approach to strengthen public health capacity and support to support Tribes, Tribal and Urban Indian organizations, and intertribal consortia in identifying relevant health status indicators and priorities using sound epidemiologic principles.